 Another way to maximize independence is to integrate an indoor orientation solution into your property.
 Just by adding sensors at strategic locations, you can give your customers the freedom to use RightHear to find their way.
 Audio directions will direct them wherever they wish to go, all through this innovative app.

-Convert documents, news and guides into an audio format.
+Convert documents, news and guides into an audio format or into an interactive video format.
 These should be built to accommodate transcription well, providing a quality listening experience.